iAbhishek91/learn-istio/docs/07b-destinationRule.md

 Destination rule creates the destination group based on the labels and provides a name, which is then referred by virtualService.

-Defination: Destination rule are configuration for *Istio load balancer*.
+Definition: Destination rule are configuration for *Istio load balancer*.
 For canary we create subsets, which pod should be part of each subset.

 ```yaml
 kind: DestinationRule